kailash-manasarovar/statement/docs/personal/health.md

 - Ocular pressure was not so high but I have been diagnosed, nonetheless, with Primary Angle Closure Suspect.
     - [Medical certificate for PACS](../content/documents/health/medical-certificate-PACS.JPG).

-## Psychological effects
+## Psycho-emotional effects

-- My mind has been battered with NLP/MRA seduction techniques and porn symbolism since, at least, December 2022.
+- My mind has been battered with online NLP/MRA seduction techniques and porn symbolism since, at least, December 2022.
 - This would probably have had only little effect if it hadn't been coupled with some kind of narcotic substance.
 - I can't imagine how young girls deal with this.
 It must truly overwhelm them.
-- Are they doing it to minors too?
-Well, why wouldn't they if they could?
+- The safety of minors in the school system must take precedence.
-- The fact that been utterly obsessed with my child sexual abuse experience for nearly 10 years and have used the information I wrote in my statement to attempt to terrorize me has been enormously stressful as you can imagine.
+- The fact that the criminal gang has been utterly obsessed with my child sexual abuse experience for nearly 10 years, and have used the information I wrote in my statement as part of their choreographed gang stalking has been enormously stressful as you can imagine.

-### Cognitive loss

-- I believe I have lost my previous level of cognitive skills to a large degree and I can only assume this is due to being poisoned over time in my apartment.
-- I mentioned in my description of [March's traumatic events](../timeline/2024/march.md#changing-card-pin-numbers) that I had great difficulty performing simple tasks.
-- In fact, I have noticed my writing skills declining over the last year.
-It used to be extremely simple for me to prepare and execute writing tasks, now it isn't.
-- I believe this makes it highly unlikely for me to continue working in the way I was before as things are now difficult.
-- I have also completely lost my ability to play chess well.
-I used to be extremely good at chess, and quick to understand the board and game status, and I always beat average players.
-I was always able to see the permutations of about 5 or 6 moves in advance.
-- Even when addicted to valium in 2018, I beat the men in the tech department during a chess tournament we set up at Goldman Sachs, much to their annoyance.
-- I subscribed to Chess.com in August and I couldn't quite believe how useless I am at chess.
-I'm below average now, if that, and I make ridiculous mistakes constantly.
-- I think this must be more proof of poisoning; methanol is my guess.

 ### Work